 EAPC verifies and documents that your building systems meet your project requirements in the way they are designed, installed, function, and can be maintained.

 Commissioning is a process that involves reviewing a building design intent that has been produced by architects and engineers and the owner.
-The commissioning process verifies that the design achieves the owner of the building’s requirements and goals, that the building is designed to operate the way it is supposed to, and that it will operate as efficiently as possible.
+The commissioning process verifies that the design achieves the owner of the building’s requirements and goals, that the building is design is actually going to work and produce the desired results, and that it will operate as efficiently as possible.
 This process can also extend into the construction of the building.
 After a facility has been designed and the building process begins, commissioning confirms that equipment and systems are installed according to the intended design.
 It also validates that the equipment and systems are operating as expected.

 HVAC Commissioning takes places after the HVAC system has already been designed and the sequence of operation for the system is already in place.
 This type of commissioning includes verifying that systems are properly installed, ensuring pre-functional tests are completed by contractors, and performing functional testing to make sure all systems are working the way they were designed.